4 Days to Explore Milan

 Milan has a great metro network, that connects you to all parts of the city.
 If you'd rather see the city from above ground, they also have their famous tram lines, and if you're in the very centre you can treat yourself to a vintage tram ride.
 Tickets for all types of public transportation can be purchased from stations as well as many random shops throughout the city.
 I'd recommend getting the day pass, or three day pass depending how long you are there for, which gives you access to the metro, trams, trains, and buses!

 Whether you're spending a weekend in Milan, are only in the city for one day, or even visiting Milan with kids, there are a lot of unique things to do.
 If you're in Milan for a week and fancy a day trip somewhere else, Turin is under 2 hours away and looks incredible (hint, hint).
+Or, why not rent a car and do a road trip of Northern Italy?
+Here are my recommendations for the best things to do in Milan:

 The Best Things to See & Do in Milan